Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

-It is an immediate consequence of Theorem \ref{th_transportability1} that any $S$ variable that points into $X$ can be ignored.
+\end{corollary} It is an immediate consequence of Theorem \ref{th_transportability1} that any $S$ variable that points into $X$ can be ignored.
 The causal effect $P(y|do(x))$ is thus directly transportable in Figure \ref{fig_transportability2}.
 The same holds for $S$ nodes that are d-separated by the empty set in $D_{\overline{X}}$.

 As a graphical criterion, s-admissibility is easy to check.
 Without a reference to a causal diagram, however, the intricacies of transportability can be hard to discern.
 Figure \ref{fig_transportability3} provides a cautionary tale in that regard.
 Apart from the unobserved confounder between $Z$ and $Y$, it is identical to Figure \ref{fig_transportability1}.
 Here, however, s-admissibility is violated because conditioning on $Z$ would open up the path $S \rightarrow Z \dashleftarrow\dashrightarrow Y$.
-In can further be shown that transporting causal effects is also impossible in general in this selection diagram.
-Thus, the example illustrates that the absence or presence of one single edge can determine whether transportability is feasible.
+It can be shown that transporting $P(y|do(x))$ is impossible in this selection diagram.
+The example thus illustrates how the absence or presence of one single edge can determine whether transportability is feasible.
 Recognizing such subtleties by pure introspection, without the reference to an explicit model, would be an extremely difficult undertaking.

-The transport formula presented in equation (\ref{eq_transport}) is well known in the econometrics literature \citep{Hotz2005,Dehejia2015,Andrews2018}.
+The transport formula presented in equation (\ref{eq_transport}) is well known in the econometrics literature (\citealp{Hotz2005,Dehejia2015,Andrews2018}).
 Most commonly, approaches in this area build on the potential outcomes framework, where s-admissibility is encoded through ignorability relations; i.e., domain heterogeneity $S$ is assumed to be ignorable given pretreatment covariates $X$.
-While it is hard to judge ignorability statements, we note that this assumption is easily violated in practice; for example, by a single unobserved confounder between $Z$ and $Y$ in Figure \ref{fig_transportability3}.
+While it is hard to judge ignorability statements, we note that this assumption is easily violated in practice, as the example in Figure \ref{fig_transportability3} demonstrates.
 Causal graphs offer valuable guidance for judging the validity of ignorability assumptions, which is missing in the potential outcomes framework.
 Furthermore, using the rules of do-calculus, it becomes possible to establish transportability in more general cases that are not covered by Corollary \ref{cor_transportability1}.